-- The Pre-bureau Affordability decision logic (shown as a boxed invocation in Figure 11.21) invokes the Affordability calculation business knowledge model, passing Applicant data.
+- The Pre-bureau affordability decision logic (shown as a boxed invocation in Figure 11.21) invokes the Affordability calculation business knowledge model, passing Applicant data.
 Monthly.
 Income as the Monthly Income parameter, Applicant data.
 Monthly.
 Repayments as the Monthly Repayments parameter, Applicant data.
 Monthly.
 Expenses as the Monthly Expenses parameter, the output of the Pre-bureau risk category decision as the Risk Category parameter, and the output of the Required monthly installment decision as the Required Monthly Installment parameter. - The Post-bureau affordability decision logic (shown as a boxed invocation in Figure 11.22) invokes the Affordability calculation business knowledge model, passing Applicant data.
 Monthly.
 Income as the Monthly Income parameter, Applicant data.
 Monthly.
 Repayments as the Monthly Repayments parameter, Applicant data.
 Monthly.
 Expenses as the Monthly Expenses parameter, the output of the Post-bureau risk category decision as the Risk Category parameter, and the output of the Required monthly installment decision as the Required Monthly Installment parameter. - The Affordability calculation decision logic (Figure 11.23) defines a boxed function deriving Affordability from Monthly Income, Monthly Repayments, Monthly Expenses and Required Monthly Installment.
 One step in this calculation derives Credit contingency factor by invoking the Credit contingency factor table business knowledge model, passing the output of the Risk category decision as the Risk Category parameter. - The Credit contingency factor table decision logic (Figure 11.24) defines a complete, unique-hit decision table deriving Credit contingency factor from Risk Category. - The Required monthly installment decision logic (shown as a boxed invocation in Figure 11.25) invokes the Installment calculation business knowledge model, passing Requested product.
 Product Type parameter, Requested product.
 Rate as the Rate parameter, Requested product.
 Term as the Term parameter, and Requested product.
 Amount as the Amount parameter. - The Installment calculation decision logic (Figure 11.26) defines a boxed function deriving monthly installment from Product Type, Rate, Term and Amount.
-One step in this calculation invokes an external function PMT, equivalent to the PMT calculation defined in Figur.
+One step in this calculation invokes an external function PMT, imported from a DMN XML file as "Financial". << Figure 11.27>> shows the decision logic of PMT function.